ArctosDB/documentation-wiki/_documentation/locality.markdown

 # Locality

 A locality is a specific place associated with one or more [Collecting Events](collecting-event).
-Ultimately, each locality should be a unique circle in geographic space.
-The center is a point defined by [latitude and longitude](coordinates), and the radius is a linear estimate of error.
-For electronic mapping, we convert such data to decimal degrees with estimates of error in meters.
-Interfaces to the data are more flexible.

-A locality is a specific place associated with one or more [Collecting Events](collecting-event).
-Ultimately, each locality should be a unique circle in geographic space.
-The center is a point defined by [latitude and longitude](coordinates), and the radius is a linear estimate of error.
+Ultimately, each locality should be a unique polygon in geographic space.
+Often, the polygon is a circular estimate with the center as a point defined by [latitude and longitude](coordinates), and the radius as a linear estimate of error.
 For electronic mapping, we convert such data to decimal degrees with estimates of error in meters.
 Interfaces to the data are more flexible.

 A locality includes three types of data